chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

    The bucket name. (required to use S3)

 ``default['supermarket']['s3_path']``
-   Directory structure to prepend to the standard path to the directory containing cookbooks.
-Set this if you must store cookbooks in a deeper directory structure within a shared bucket, however, dedicated S3 buckets are recommended for cookbook storage and distribution. (optional)
+   **(Optional)** Directory structure to prepend to the standard path of the directory containing cookbooks.
+Set this if you must store cookbooks in a deeper directory structure within a shared bucket.
+However, keep in mind that dedicated S3 buckets are recommended for cookbook storage and distribution.

 ``default['supermarket']['s3_private_objects']``
    Whether cookbooks stored in S3 should be public or private. ``true/false`` Default: ``false``